 211 Main Street, West Orange, NJ 07052

 Learn about an essential part of our country’s past during a visit to Cape May.
 The World War II Lookout Tower is the last remaining and restored tower from WWII in New Jersey.
-Kids can climb to the top and learn some history while remembering those who gave their lives for our country.
+Kids can climb to the top and learn history while remembering those who gave their lives for our country.
 There are also interactive exhibits at each tower level, so little ones can take a break from walking and learn more about life during the war.

 Sunset Blvd, Cape May, NJ 08204

 American troops under General George Washington defeated the British on the morning of January 3, 1777.
 The Battle of Princeton lasted over ten days, and it began with Washington’s famous crossing of the Delaware on December 25, 1776.
-The famous Mercer Oak once stood in the middle of the battlefield not far from the spot with General Mercer fell during the battle.
+The famous Mercer Oak once stood in the middle of the battlefield, not far from the spot where General Mercer fell during the battle.
 Now, this State Park is full of education, trails, recreation, bird and wildlife viewing, and more.

 500 Mercer Road, Princeton, NJ 08540

 This location has been a National Historic site since 1991, and it houses the most extensive collection of fluorescent minerals worldwide.
 Take a guided tour of the 1,300 ft. tunnel inside the mine, the Zobel Hall Museum, where the miners would start and end their workday, and the Warren Museum, with more than 700 fluorescent minerals and objects on display.
 Kids and adults are encouraged to go mining for minerals at the sluicing (aka panning) stations.

 30 Plant Street, Ogdensburg, NJ 07439